Canelo Álvarez vs. Amir Khan: Analysis

+Aftermath

+Khan admitted the size disparity was decisive, but accepted responsibility for taking the fight.
+He believed he was ahead in the fight before the knockout and disagreed with official judges’ scorecards.
+He preferred a knockout loss over a controversial decision defeat.
+He said, “In a way I’m glad I got knocked out rather than… got cheated at the end of it.”
+He stated the KO as something he could accept, arguing that long fights with sustained punishment are more harmful in the long term long-term.

+In October 2016, following a period of inactivity due to hand surgery, Khan stated that he intended to return to the welterweight division the following summer.
+He identified potential comeback opponents as Kell Brook and Danny Garcia, describing a bout with Brook as "the biggest fight remaining" in his career, while also wanting to stage the contest in the United Kingdom.

 Reception

 The fight produced $7,417,350 from the live gate, according to figures released by the Nevada State Athletic Commission.
 This came from 13,072 sold tickets.
 The gross made it the 34th highest grossing boxing event in Nevada history.
 On pay-per-view, the fight sold an estimated 600,000 PPV buys, but HBO and Golden Boy promotions refused to release the official totals.
 The fight grossed at least $ in pay-per-view revenue, giving the event a combined live-gate and pay-per-view revenue of at least $.

 In addition to 600,000 PPV buys, the fight drew a replay audience of 1.005 million viewers on HBO, giving a total audience of million viewers on HBO.
 In Mexico, the fight drew a live audience of 3.3 million viewers on Azteca 7, making it the year's fourth most-watched live sporting event in Mexico up until May 2016.
 The fight drew a total audience of 15.4 million viewers on TV Azteca in Mexico.
 Combined, the fight had a total of million viewers in the United States and Mexico.

 Álvarez's potential earnings from the fight was about $15-20 million.
 Amir Khan's earnings from the fight was an estimated $13.1 million (£9 million), the highest for a British boxer since Wladimir Klitschko vs. David Haye in 2011.